 The RBI Leagues are sponsored by Turkey Hill.

-On August 10 members of the Phillies Jr. RBI and RBI Leagues were invited to Citizens Bank Park to take part in the PLAY (Promoting a Lifetime of Activity for Youth) a public awareness campaign developed by the Professional Baseball Athletic Trainers Society (PBATS) in 2004 to combat child obesity.
+Each year, members of the Phillies Jr. RBI and RBI Leagues are invited to Citizens Bank Park to take part in a clinic through PLAY (Promoting a Lifetime of Activity for Youth), a public awareness campaign developed by the Professional Baseball Athletic Trainers Society (PBATS) in 2004 to combat child obesity.
 Through a series of fitness programs at all 30 MLB ballparks, PLAY was designed to encourage youth throughout the country to be active, eat right and sustain a healthy lifestyle.
-Phillies Head Trainer Scott Sheridan and Strength and Conditioning Coordinator Dong Lien taught participants how to stretch and warm-up their bodies and ran them through a number of exercise used by the Phillies players.
-Brad Lidge took time to speak to the participants about the importance of exercise and eating properly and shared with them his work with the Food Trust which helps to bring healthy food options to local schools and corner stores throughout Philadelphia.
+Phillies trainers teach participants how to stretch and warm-up their bodies and run them through a number of exercise used by the Phillies players.
+The participants are also told the importance of exercise and eating properly.

-A select baseball team made up of members from different teams in the Phillies Junior RBI intercity league travelled to Reading, PA for a game against an All-Star team from the Boys & Girls Club of Reading.
-The Philadelphia team travelled by bus and played their game in the home of the Reading Phillies.
+A select baseball team made up of members from different teams in the Phillies Junior RBI intercity league compete in a game against an All-Star team from the Boys & Girls Club of Reading.
+In 2015 the Philadelphia team will host the Reading team at the Urban Youth Academy fields.

 Out of the RBI Leagues, three All-Star teams - a Junior (13-15) and Senior (16-18) Baseball team and a Softball team are selected to compete in MLB's RBI tournaments.

 The RBI Softball and Baseball teams participated in the RBI Mid-Atlantic Regionals in Prince Georges County, Maryland.